osrf/gazebo_tutorials/install_on_windows/tutorial_9-0.md

 # Install on Windows

-This documentation describes how to set up a workspace for trying to compile Gazebo on Windows. *It does not actually work yet.*
+This documentation describes how to set up a workspace for trying to compile Gazebo on Windows.
+The support for the Gazebo Windows compilation has been completed since version 9.

 ## Important requirement: 30Gb free disk space